wildintellect/blog/_drafts/grassnetwork.md

+---
+date: '0000-00-00'
+layout: post
-# Network analysis using GRASS
+title: Network analysis using GRASS
+---

 I ended up wanting to analyze commute paths on several networks, but instructions on how to properly prepare a network file with new points snapped to it as nodes was a little less than clear.
-I'm not 100% sure this is right but it is pieced together from the command history <a href="http://" class="ext-link"> GRASS</a> stored with each layer in my mapset.
+I'm not 100% sure this is right but it is pieced together from the command history
+<a href="http://" class="ext-link"> GRASS</a> stored with each layer in
+my mapset.

     #bring the layer in
     v.in.ogr -o dsn="/scratch/congelton/davis_ped_net/ped_net_sep28.shp" output="pednets28" min_area=0.0001 snap=-1